bellyfat/Woo-Klarna-ShippingDetailsAddon/readme.md

 This plugin will add a single feature to your Woocommerce Klarna V3 integration.
 It will take the tracking ID that you have stored on the order, and send that to Klarna.
+More infrmation from Klarna on this page https://developers.klarna.com/resources/order-management/integration-guide/delivery-tracking

 **What happens**